galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 # Cell Cycle Scoring

 The first step towards reducing the effects of the cell cycle on our dataset is cell cycle scoring.
 The cell cycle scoring algorithm will look at each cell in turn and calculate an S score based on the difference in the mean expression of the S Phase genes and a random sample of the same number of non-cell cycle genes from the same cell.
 It will do the same for the G2M genes in order to calculate the G2M score.
-The cells will then be assigned to the most likely phase: S, G2M, or G1.
+The cells will then be assigned to the most likely phase: S, G2M, or G1, if neither G2M or S score highly.
 Three columns will be added to the AnnData dataset: `S_score`, `G2M_score` and `phase`.

+<question-title></question-title>
+>
+> 1. Why don't we need a list of genes expressed in the G1 Phase?
+>
+> > <solution-title></solution-title>
+> >
+> > 1.
+Since we know which genes are expressed in the S and G2/M phases, we can classify cells that are expressing these genes into the S and G2/M phases respectively.
+Cells that aren't expressing either the S or G2/M genes must be in the other phase of the cell cycle, so we can classify them as in G1 phase.
+> >
+> {: .solution}
+{: .question}

 > <comment-title>When should we regress out the effects of the cell cycle?</comment-title>
 >  Cell cycle regression can be particularly important if we are planning to do trajectory analysis down the line or if we have a dataset that is very strongly influenced by the cell cycle {% cite Luecken2019 %}.
 However, it isn't always appropriate to remove the effects of the cell cycle - sometimes they can be useful for distinguishing between dividing and non-dividing cell types.
 When you are analysing your own data, you might need to try it both ways to determine if the effects of the cell cycle are helpful or not.
 You could also check whether the cell cycle genes are among the top scoring genes expressed by your cell clusters to get an idea of how strong the effects are.